sjaakp/yii2-pluto/README.md

      ]);

-At the moment, only two languages are implemented: Italian and Dutch.
+At the moment, only a few languages are implemented: Italian, Russian, and Dutch.
 Agreed, Dutch is only the world's [52th language](https://en.wikipedia.org/wiki/List_of_languages_by_number_of_native_speakers "Wikipedia"), but it happens to be my native tongue.
 Please, feel invited to translate **Pluto** in other languages.
 I'll be more than glad to include them into **Pluto**'s next release.